grafana/grizzly/docs/content/server.md

 title: Grizzly Server
 ---
 ## An HTTP Server for editing and reviewing

-Do you have Grafana resources, dashboards, datasources, alerts, etc, on disk, and want a way to edit or review them before publishing?

-Grizzly Server is here to help.
+When we manage Grafana dashboards on disk, the Grizzly server makes easy to edit and review these resources within an actual Grafana instance, but without needing to publish the dashboard to Grafana.
+Grafana provides the UI and datasources to make dashboards look right, Grizzly provides the dashboard, directly from local disk.
+Clicking save will update your local dashboard file, without interacting with Grafana itself.

 With a Grafana instance configured (as described in the [configuration section](../configuration)), you can run Grizzly against one or more local files and it will start up an